-In August 2005, Muir was inside the New Orleans Superdome as Hurricane Katrina hit and stayed in that battered city to cover the unfolding crisis.
-His reports for “World News” and “20/20" were the first to reveal the deteriorating conditions inside the Convention Center and Charity Hospital wading through chest-deep waters to get to the patients still inside the hospital.
+In August 2005, he was inside the New Orleans Superdome as Hurricane Katrina hit, and stayed in that battered city to cover the unfolding crisis.
+His reports for “World News” and “20/20″ were the first to reveal the deteriorating conditions inside the Convention Center and Charity Hospital, as he waded through chest-deep waters to get to the patients still inside the hospital.
 In October 2006, he was on the scene of the Amish schoolhouse shootings in Lancaster County, Pennsylvania.
 He also reported from West Virginia on the letters left behind by the coal miners during the Sago Coal Mine tragedy for “20/20.”

-Shortly after joining ABC, Muir anchored ABC News’ coverage of the ceremonies marking the 60th anniversary of D-Day, and in his first week on the air, he anchored several hours of the network’s coverage of the Blackout of 2003.
+Shortly after joining ABC, Muir anchored ABC News’ coverage of the ceremonies marking the 60th anniversary of D-Day, and in his first week on the air anchored several hours of the network’s coverage of the Blackout of 2003.

 While in Boston, Muir was part of the team that received the regional Edward R. Murrow Award for investigative reporting and Associated Press honors for his work tracing the path of the September 11th hijackers.
 His anchoring and reporting of breaking news in Boston earned top honors from the Associated Press.